MicrosoftDocs/entra-docs/docs/identity-platform/v2-protocols-oidc.md

 | `logout_hint` | Optional | Enables sign-out to occur without prompting the user to select an account.
 To use `logout_hint`, enable the `login_hint` [optional claim](./optional-claims.md) in your client application and use the value of the `login_hint` optional claim as the `logout_hint` parameter.
 Don't use UPNs or phone numbers as the value of the `logout_hint` parameter.

 > [!NOTE]
 > After successful sign-out, the active sessions will be set to inactive.
-If a valid Primary Refresh Token (PRT) exists for the signed-out user and a new sign-in is executed, SSO will be interrupted and user will see a prompt with an account picker.
+If a valid Primary Refresh Token (PRT) exists for the signed-out user and a new sign-in is executed, single sign-out will be interrupted and user will see a prompt with an account picker.
 If the option selected is the connected account that refers to the PRT, sign-in will proceed automatically without the need to insert fresh credentials.

 ## Single sign-out

-When you redirect the user to the `end_session_endpoint` in an application, the Microsoft identity platform will end the user session for this application.
+When you redirect the user to the `end_session_endpoint` in an application, the Microsoft identity platform ends the user session for this application.
 However, the user may still be signed in to other applications that use the same Microsoft accounts for authentication.

-When a user has signed into multiple web or SPA applications registered in this directory (also known as a tenant) SSO allows this user to sign out of all applications instantly by signing out in either one of the applications.
+When a user has signed into multiple web or SPA applications registered in this directory (also known as a tenant) single sign-out allows this user to sign out of all applications instantly by signing out in either one of the applications.

-To enable SSO for your Entra application, you should use the OpenID Connect front channel logout feature.
+To enable single sign-out for your Entra application, you should use the OpenID Connect front channel logout feature.
 This feature allows an application to notify other applications that the user has logged out.
-When the user logs out of one application, the Microsoft identity platform will send an HTTP GET request to the front-channel logout URL of every application that the user is currently signed in to.
+When the user logs out of one application, the Microsoft identity platform sends an HTTP GET request to the front-channel logout URL of every application that the user is currently signed in to.

-These applications must respond to this request by performing the following two actions for SSO to be successful:
+These applications must respond to this request by performing the following two actions for single sign-out to be successful:

 1. Clear any session that identifies the user.
 1. Applications must respond to this request by clearing any session that identifies the user and returning a `200` response.

 ### What is a front channel logout URL?

-A front channel logout URL is where your web or SPA application receives the sign out request from the Entra authentication server and performs SSO functionality.
+A front channel logout URL is where your web or SPA application receives the sign out request from the Entra authentication server and performs single sign-out functionality.
 Each application has one front channel logout URL.

 ### When should you set a front channel logout URL?

-If you or your developer has determined SSO is required for an application, you must set the front channel logout URL for this application’s app registration.
-Once the front channel logout URL is set for this application’s app registration, the Microsoft identity platform will send an HTTP GET request to the front-channel logout URL of this application when the signed in user has signed out of another application.
+If you or your developer has determined single sign-out is required for an application, you must set the front channel logout URL for this application’s app registration.
+Once the front channel logout URL is set for this application’s app registration, the Microsoft identity platform sends an HTTP GET request to the front-channel logout URL of this application when the signed in user has signed out of another application.

 ## How to set up single sign out using front channel logout feature

 To use the front channel logout feature for a set of applications, you must complete the following two tasks:

--	Set the front channel logout URL in the [Microsoft entra admin center](https://entra.microsoft.com) for all the applications that should be signed out simultaneously.
+-	Set the front channel logout URL in the [Microsoft Entra admin center](https://entra.microsoft.com) for all the applications that should be signed out simultaneously.
 Each application typically has its own dedicated front channel logout URL.
 -	Edit the applications code so that they listen for an HTTP GET request sent by the Microsoft identity platform to the front channel logout URL, and respond to this request by clearing any session that identifies the user and returning a 200 response.

 ### How to choose a front channel logout URL

 The front channel logout URL should be a URL that is capable of receiving and responding to HTTP GET requests and should be able to clear any session that identifies the user.
-Examples of a front channel logout URL could be, but are not limited to, the following:
+Examples of a front channel logout URL could be, but aren't limited to, the following:

 * https://example.com/frontchannel_loout
 * https://example.com/signout
 * https://example.com/logout

 ## Next steps